 Isabelle Bougie, Vice-President, Regional Operations (CMHC), chairs the committee.

 We are just getting started!
-Stay tuned in the New Year for more information on the Public Market Expansion & Market District plans, the Granville Street Bridge Elevator Feasibility Study Update, new restaurants and so much more!
+Stay tuned in the New Year for more information on the Public Market Expansion & Market District plans, new restaurants and so much more!